MuhammadFarag/hello-go/README.md

 }
 ```

 To add an item to a map we use `map1["Samsung"] = 3`, to delete an item from a map `delete(map1, "Samsung")`.
 Finding an item in a map is more interesting, as the result is two variables.
-The first is the zero value of the value and the second is a boolean that indicates whether or not the element was found.
+The first is the value and the second is a boolean that indicates whether or not the element was found.
 ```go
 v, found := map1["Toshiba"]
 ```